atDoyle/Udacity-Full-Stack-Web-Developer/Item-Catalog/README.md

 ## Getting Started

-This project uses a the Flask framework to run a web server in Python that will allow user to view existing teams, players and cards in a database as well as add their own.
+This project uses the Flask framework to run a web server in Python that will allow user to view existing teams, players and cards in a database as well as add their own.

 ### Prerequisites